-2.4 Tax Calendar
+Tax Calendar

-The following summarises some of the more significant filing dates for a corporation using a calendar year end.
+The following summarises some of the more significant filing dates for a company using a calendar year end.
 Many of these requirements also apply to partnerships and sole traders.
 Naturally, if a year-end other than 31 December is used, some of these dates will vary.

 Date Return

 Annual Events

 19 April Final RTI Submission due

 6 July Submission of form P11D reporting benefits in kind

 19 July Payment of Class 1A NIC

-30 September Payment of corporation tax for accounts prepared for the calendar year (9 months after the end of the accounting period)
+1 October Payment of corporation tax for accounts prepared for the calendar year

+(9 months and 1 day after the end of the accounting period)

+November/December Year-end tax planning

+31 December Submission of corporation tax return for accounts prepared for the

+calendar year (12 months after the end of the accounting period)

+Quarterly Events